Roles of Polarization and Detuning in the Noise-induced Relaxation Dynamics of Atomic-Molecular Bose Condensates: Basic Hamiltonian Framework and Noise Effects

-Stochastic noise terms now perturb the modified coupling strength $\tilde{g}$ and detuning $\epsilon_b$.
-These noise processes have zero mean and delta correlated \cite{noise_property}.
-In this framework, condensed particles are constitute the system, while non condensed (thermal) particles act as the surrounding bath \cite{anglin1997cold,ruostekoski1998bose}.
-The coupling noise strength originates from decoherence or dephasing processes arising due to elastic collisions between the thermal cloud and the BECs \cite{witthaut2008dissipation}.
-In contrast, noise strength in $\epsilon_b$ stems from fluctuations in the applied magnetic field near the Feshbach resonance \cite{bloch_vector4} or from thermal fluctuations in the BEC at finite temperatures \cite{saha2023phase}.
+We introduce stochastic noise terms that perturb the coupling strength $g$ and detuning $\epsilon_b$.
+These noise processes are assumed to have zero mean, and are delta correlated \cite{noise_property}.
+Generally, noise in atomic–molecular BECs are attributed to collisions with thermal atoms \cite{bloch4,cui2012atom}.
+In this framework, condensed particles constitute the system, while non condensed (thermal) particles act as the surrounding bath \cite{anglin1997cold,ruostekoski1998bose}, for which the Gaussian white-noise approximation is perfectly justified \cite{burt1997coherence}.
+The condensed mode scatters off noncondensed thermal atoms, leading to a phase diffusion with energy $\gamma_x$ that depends on the thermal cloud temperature: acting as a noise on the Feshbach coupling.
+It has also been theoretically predicted \cite{savard1997laser} and experimentally demonstrated \cite{gardiner2000evaluation} that laser intensity fluctuations and beam-pointing fluctuations can generate controlled noise, leading to heating and decoherence.
+The noise in detuning, on the other hand, stems from fluctuations in the applied magnetic field near the Feshbach resonance \cite{bloch_vector4} and from thermal fluctuations in the BEC \cite{saha2023phase}.
+Defining $N{u_1}/V=U_1$, $N{u_2}/V=U_2$, $N{u_3}/V=U_3$ and $g\sqrt{N/V}=\tilde{g}$, Eq. (\ref{hamiltonian}) in the presence of this noise terms becomes in the large N limit: